Codecademy/docs/content/general/concepts/creational-design-patterns/creational-design-patterns.md

 ## Structure

-Most creational design patterns generally abide the following structure:
+Most creational design patterns generally abide by the following structure:

 ![Creational Design Pattern Structure](https://raw.githubusercontent.com/Codecademy/docs/main/media/creational-design-pattern-structure.png)

 - The "Creator" declares the interface for the new object and returns it.
-- The "Implimenter" applies the object's interface.
+- The "Implementer" applies the object's interface.

 ## Use Cases

 Creational design patterns promote independence and flexibility for object creation.
-Instead of complex, hard-coded behaviors, objects are defined by a set of smaller behaviors that are more maintainble.
+Instead of complex, hard-coded behaviors, objects are defined by a set of smaller behaviors that are more maintainable.
 They can develop more complex behaviors later on.
 Some common scenarios for applying creational design patterns include the following:

 - How objects are created should be separate from the system they inhabit.
 - Sets of related objects are made to be used together.